wger-project/docker/README.md

 The easiest way to deploy this application is to use a reverse proxy like nginx or traefik.
 You can change the port this application exposes and reverse proxy your domain to it.
-For this edit the "nginx" service in docker-compose.yml and set the port to some value, e.g. `"8080:80"` then configure your proxy to forward requests to it, e.g. for nginx:
+For this just edit the "nginx" service in docker-compose.yml and set the port to some value, e.g. `"8080:80"` then configure your proxy to forward requests to it, e.g. for nginx (no other ports need to be changed, those are used only within the application's docker network):

 ```nginx
 server {